suejinkim20/note-taker/README.md

 # note-taker

 ## Description
-This application is called Note Taker that can be used to write and save notes.
+This is a note-taking application that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ### Functional Elements: